Food and Nutrition for our Friends

 Another serious pathology that can arise from an unbalanced home diet is "dilated cardiomyopathy".
 This pathology is especially common in cats and is due to a dietary deficiency of the amino acid taurine.
 In fact, taurine is an essential amino acid for dogs and cats, meaning that the body is not able to synthesize it from other amino acids.
 The diet must therefore necessarily be rich in them.
 What not many people know is that taurine is completely destroyed by cooking, and this is why it represents one of the necessary supplements in a home-made diet.
 Among other things, taurine deficiency also causes "degeneration of the retina" resulting in irreversible blindness!

-Another possible damage that can be caused by our DIY is an excess or deficiency of fat-soluble vitamins, causing anemia, pancreatitis, etc, etc...
+Another possible damage that can be caused with our DIY is an excess or deficiency of fat-soluble vitamins, causing anemia, pancreatitis, etc, etc...

 Nutritional pathologies begin to make themselves known only when they are well rooted and consequently very complicated to treat both partially and completely, this is why it is important to choose food for our children carefully.

-For those who want to find out more, I bring you the results of a research carried out by the ANMVI on the nutrition of our furry friends:
+For those wishing to find out more, I bring you the results of a research carried out by the ANMVI on the nutrition of our furry friends: